War tourism: 21st century

 In 2022, Canadian politician Dominic Cardy vacationed in Ukraine.
-He visited sites that had experienced Russian bombing and damage and shared multiple images and videos to his personal twitter account.
+He visited sites that had experienced Russian bombing and damage and shared multiple images and videos to his personal X (Twitter) account.

+In 2021, British internet personality 'Lord' Miles Routledge visited Afghanistan during the Fall of Kabul, and has since returned multiple times.
+He was captured and detained by the Taliban for several months.
+He shared photos, livestreams, videos and stories from Afghanistan online as well as later recounting his experience in interviews and a book.